In order to ensure that your submission is eligible please read the FAQs below.

 10. Which languages are eligible?

 Stories can be submitted in Arabic, English or French.
-In case the original story was published in a different language than these three, the entry must be accompanied by a translation into English, French or Arabic.
+In case the original story was published in another language from the Euro-Mediterranean region, the entry must be accompanied by a translation into English, or French or Arabic.

-If selected, a full script for the video content will need to be provided in Arabic, French or English, at a later stage.
+If a story produced in any other language is selected, a full script for the video, radio, print or online content will need to be provided in Arabic, French or English, at a later stage.

 The 300 words pitch/proposal for a further production should be in English, French or Arabic.
-The future stories themselves – produced with the contract/subsidy from the award - will have to be produced in Arabic, English or French or be accompanied by a translation from any other original language into English, French or Arabic.
+The future stories themselves – produced with the contract/subsidy from the award - will have to be produced in Arabic, English or French or, if published in another EuroMediterranean language, be accompanied by a translation from any other original language into English, or French or Arabic.

 11. Can we apply as a team of journalists and, if yes, how?